-A collection of MyCAA frequently asked asked questions about eligibility, applying, benefits and more.
-MyCAA provides up to $4,000 in financial assistance for military spouses.
-These funds pay for degree programs, licensure, or credentials leading to employment in what are described as “portable career fields”.
+A collection of MyCAA frequently asked questions about eligibility, applying, benefits and more.
+MyCAA is a workforce development program that provides up to $4,000 in financial assistance for military spouses.
+These funds pay for degree programs, licensure, or credentials leading to employment.

 Who Is Eligible For MyCAA?

 Spouses of active-duty military National Guard, and Reserve under Title 10 orders are eligible for MyCAA, and a 2020 expansion extended eligibility to spouses of Coast Guard members.
 Spouses of the severely injured, ill, wounded or killed in action are also eligible for this benefit.

 Note: spouses must have completed high school or obtained a GED.

 Spouses of service members in pay grades E-1 to E-5, W-1 to W-2, and O-1 to O-2 are eligible for the MyCAA program.
 The National Defense Authorization Act of 2020 expanded eligibility to military spouses with service members promoted above the paygrade, so long as their individual career plan enrollment was already within place.

 Eligibility for spouses of Guard and Reserve members begins with the date of the Alert or Warning Order for Military Recall or Mobilization.
 The eligibility period lasts through activation and deployment until 180 days following demobilization.

 Military spouses with marital status described as “legally separated” (by state law or court order) are ineligible.
 Spouses who are themselves active duty members, Guard, or Reserve on Title 10 orders are ineligible.